UK declares coronavirus a serious and imminent threat to public health

 Coaches carrying British nationals flown out of the Chinese city of Wuhan arrive at Kents Hill Park where they are due to remain in quarantine for 14 days.
 Photograph: Getty

+“Four further patients in England have tested positive for novel coronavirus, bringing the total number of cases in the UK to eight,” England’s Chief Medical Officer Chris Whitty said.

+The new cases were all known contacts of a previously confirmed British patient in France, and were identified by public health officials working to trace possible cases.

-Britain said on Monday that the new coronavirus was a serious and imminent threat to public health, a step that gives the government additional powers to fight the spread of the virus.
+Health minister Matt Hancock declared the virus “a serious and imminent threat to public health”, a step that gives the government more powers to isolate people.

-“The Secretary of State declares that the incidence or transmission of novel coronavirus constitutes a serious and imminent threat to public health,” the health ministry said in a statement.

-“Measures outlined in these regulations are considered as an effective means of delaying or preventing further transmission of the virus,” the ministry said.
+“We are strengthening our regulations so we can keep individuals in supported isolation for their own safety and if public health professionals consider they may be at risk of spreading the virus to other members of the public,” a health ministry spokesman said.

+Arrowe Park Hospital, near Liverpool in northern England, and Kents Hill Park, in Milton Keynes, have been designated as isolation facilities. – Reuters